The top food delivery industry trends are:

-As we look ahead, according to Statista, the food delivery sector is set to explode, projected to reach US$1.40 trillion by 2025.
+As we look ahead, according to Statista, the online food delivery market revenue is projected to reach US$1.51 trillion by 2026.

 This growth presents exciting opportunities for both entrepreneurs and established businesses.

-Whether you’re a seasoned restaurateur or a budding entrepreneur, understanding these trends is essential for staying ahead in this competitive market.
+If you’re a seasoned restaurateur or a budding entrepreneur, understanding the latest trends is essential for staying ahead in this competitive market.

 Supercharge your deliveries with Enatega.

-- In 2024, the most delivered foods in the US were burritos and burrito bowls, according to Grubhub and Uber Eats.
+- In 2024, the most delivered foods in the US were burritos and burrito bowls, according to Grubhub.
 They were followed by tacos, quesadillas, and French fries.

 - By 2029, the online food delivery market is forecast to generate revenues reaching 1.85 trillion U.S. dollars.